Clothing in the ancient world: Men's Dress

-In Early Sumer, men took on the fashion of cavemen almost and would wear strings with loincloths attached.
+In Early Sumer, men took on the fashion of cavemen almostand would wear strings with loincloths attached.
 Later on, men typically wore no shirts and a kaunake.
 In the winter, they would wear a woven wool or flax shawl or cape.
 Typically kings, priests, and high officials would wear kaunakes down to the floor and these skirts would be embedded with ornaments and tassels and fringes.
 Men would usually wear their hair down and grow out long beards (meant to signify wisdom) that were curled artificially and treated with oils to maintain the curl.
 Men with higher status, especially priests, would shave their head and beards.
 Men would also wear sandals on their feet or go barefoot if they were lower class.

 Accessories

-If there is one thing Sumerians loved, is their jewelry.
-Jewelry was typically made out of gold, silver, and bronze and was frequently embedded with carnelian, a reddish-orange gemstone.
-Ancient Sumerians made everything from headdresses, bracelets, necklaces, pendants, and so much more.
+Sumerian jewelry was typically made out of gold, silver, and bronze and was frequently embedded with carnelian, a reddish-orange gemstone.
+Accessories such as headdresses, bracelets, necklaces, and pendants were created.
 Jewelry was typically worn during religious celebrations.
-Jewelers were especially talented in created bronze artwork, especially using flowers and beadwork to accomplish this mastery.
+Jewelers used bronze, flowers, and beadwork as a medium.